 The period of time we call midlife is elusive.
 Instead of thinking about an age, it may be more convenient to think about the transition in midlife to be an age range of say 40 to 60.
 The age of forty is quite close to the halfway point in life expectancy statistics.
 The age of 60 is close to the outer reaches of human longevity.
 Perhaps it is even possible that some people never really leave midlife behind.

 Generally speaking, midlife is an unsettled period of transition between the first and second half of life.
 It is an essential and sometimes dramatic period of internal change.
 The innate wisdom of our own body captures our attention and invites us to consider the natural changes taking place.
 Midlife ushers in an intimate and deeply personal conversation about the nature of time.
 The rhythm of our life changes.

-Midlife emerges deep within the language of the body, and introduces itself by mindfulness.
-This does not mean we become selfish or self-centred.
-However, the nature and essence of our ambition begins to shift away from external success to an inner quest for authenticity, identity, meaning and purpose.
+Midlife emerges deep within the language of the body and introduces itself by mindfulness.
+This does not mean we become selfish or self-centered.
+However, the nature and essence of our ambition shifts away from external success to an inner quest for authenticity, identity, meaning, and purpose.

 Midlife is a universal rite of passage that causes an internal crisis of identity.
 The worldly acquisitions and ambitions we pursued in the first half of life offer no solace or sanctuary from our emerging inner dilemma.

 Midlife is a life-changing rite of passage.
 In midlife, we stand on the threshold of irrevocable change and transformation that acts as a harbinger of the second half of life.
 It is a primary spiritual gateway in our existence, and we can choose to walk through it – or not.

 Retirement: Re-imagining Our Life